 - French or Italian loaf bread, or a French baguette, at least a day old

-1 Cut the bread into even-sized cubes, about 3/4-inch to an inch wide.
+1 Cut the bread into cubes: Cut the bread into even-sized cubes, about 3/4-inch to an inch wide.
 A loaf will yield about 8 cups of cubed bread (give or take a couple cups, depending on the size of the loaf).

-3 Melt butter on medium high heat in a large sauté pan.
+3 Brown croutons in butter in sauté pan: Melt the butter on medium high heat in a large sauté pan.
 Add the croutons and mix them up in the butter so they get lightly coated.
 Spread the croutons out in a single layer in the pan.

 Then don't stir them until they start to brown on one side.
 Once they start to brown, use a metal spatula to lift them up and turn them over, so more sides brown.
 When the croutons are at least a little toasted on a couple of sides, remove from heat.